 Places to Eat

 Street tacos and burritos are on the menu at Mony’s Mexican Food, where our “Like a Local” insider Monica Diaz and her team will treat you like one of the family.
-More delicious tacos can be had at The Project –Corazon Cocina & Taproom, the newest addition to the neighborhood.
 A Santa Barbara institution for 40 years, family-run Shalhoob’s Meat Company opened The Funk Zone Patio restaurant featuring a well-rounded menu of snacks, sliders, salads, sandwiches and BBQ.

 Every establishment in the ACME Hospitality culinary empire gets our stamp of approval.
-Helena Avenue Bakery is a counter service breakfast and lunch spot.
+Helena Avenue Bakery, located adjacent to Santa Barbara Wine Collective, is a counter service breakfast and lunch spot.
 Cute and casual Lucky Penny serves wood-fired pizzas early afternoon until evening.
 The Lark and Loquita are prime dinner destinations, serving seasonal Californian cuisine and Spanish tapas, respectively.
-Tyger Tyger specializes in Southeast Asian fare for lunch and dinner.
-And for a sweet finish, Monkeyshine makes highly Instagrammable frozen Asian desserts.

 SPOTS TO SHOP: